alexanderwendt/civ4ri-customization/README.md

 ## Tips and Tricks to Get the Game running Smoothly
+I play several multiplayer games on the Worldmap Huge with 52 civilizations.
+We are 3-4 players, who play over Steam.
+Although it is tough, we managed to play the game to the modern era with only moderate rate of crashes.
+Here is my experience about how to handle multiplayer problems.

 ### Process Lasso
 Use Process Lasso to free up memory at a certain point to reduce the risk of memory allocation failures.